Get the Most Value for Your NJ Estate

 Figuring out the estimated net value of a client’s estate is the first step we take before pursuing further action regarding the planning of their estate and trust taxes.
 Adding a person’s assets, then subtracting their debt is the simplest way.
 However, it’s wise to factor in businesses, bank accounts, homes, investments, retirement plans, personal property and death benefits (typically from a life insurance policy).
 Our clients are often surprised at their actual net worth, and just how quickly it adds up.
 Once this phase is finished, clients will consult with an RMG accountant, who will draw up a detailed plan to protect you for the maximum amount.
 While some may question the importance of early estate and trust tax planning, our argument is simple: There is no time like the present.
 Estate taxes are constantly changing, and the likelihood of missing out on a large tax exemption is high.
 Simply put, we don’t want our clients to miss out on any opportunities to save money – especially when it can easily be done through our services.

-Schedule an Appointment for Estate and Trust Tax Planning
+Estate and Trust Tax Planning Services in New Jersey

 RMG CPA is a successful accounting firm in New Jersey that provides its clients with accounting, auditing, tax accounting, and consulting services.
 With years of experience serving numerous industries, we work as business advisors that provide trustworthy financial support, resulting in long-term financial stability.
 Our team can assist you with estate and trust tax planning, making the process simpler than you think.
 If you’re interested and would like to learn more, please contact us at 973-712-5000.